Train Travel: from NYC to LA

 Our Water-To-Go bottles would have made it possible though to refill from any dodgy tap on train stations because they filter 99.9% of all possible contaminants in water.

 Food and drinks

 They also had a few soft drinks in cans, so if you fancy something sweet go for these and refuse the plastic cup.
 Cans can get recycled unlimited times, and they will get more surely because it’s cheaper to recycle than to make new aluminium.

 Dinner was millet salad and egg and some nuts.
 The dinner you could order on the train was mostly: Burger, Hot Dogs and Mac n Cheese 😉 served on single-usee plates with single-use cutlery and single-usee plastic cups (the wine came in glass bottles though but they needed to drink out of plastic).

 When we woke up in the morning we had a beautiful sunrise when we stopped along a big frozen lake.

 We passed a few landfills too.
 Have you seen a landfill yet?
 How you know it’s a landfill?
 It’s a sandy/earthy unnatural looking mountain.
-Not a lot of plants growing on it if it's still in use.
-A lot of birds flying above the waste, and the colorful plastic bags flying around at the edge of it.
-So all of the trash from the train will end up on of of these too.
+Not a lot of plants growing on it if it’s still in use.
+A lot of birds flying above the waste, and the colourful plastic bags flying around at the edge of it.
+So all of the trash from the train will end up on one of these too.
 We also passed a metal recycling facility and a nuclear energy plant and a few Gas facilities.